Section 803 Naming and Renaming of Physical Facilities

 4. Morals Clause.
 The University of Maine System depends on public goodwill to accomplish its educational mission and to attract governmental and philanthropic support.
 As naming a facility is a public honor that implicitly associates the values, character and reputation of the honoree with the University of Maine System, it must be undertaken with well-considered judgment.
 Therefore, all gift agreements for naming physical facilities shall, without exception, include a morals clause.
-Should the UMS Board of Trustees find that a designed name brings discredit upon the university (as explained in items 7 and 8 below), the moral clause should state that the unusual circumstances leading to renaming shall not impose financial responsibilities on the UMS or the individual campus.
+Should the UMS Board of Trustees find that a designed name brings discredit upon the university (as explained in items 7 and 8 below), the moral clause must state that the unusual circumstances leading to renaming shall not impose financial responsibilities on the UMS or the individual campus.

-A commitment to name a facility associated with a gift shall not be executed – e.g., building signage not installed – until and unless the University has received an executed gift agreement and 50% of pledge payments towards the total gift commitment have been received.
+e.
+For benefactor named, a commitment to name a facility associated with a gift shall not be executed – e.g., building signage not installed – until and unless the University has received an executed gift agreement and 50% of pledge payments towards the total gift commitment have been received.

+f.
 The Chancellor may recommend exceptions to any of these guidelines under unusual circumstances for authorization by the Board of Trustees.

 a.
 If the purpose for which the named entity is or needs to be significantly altered, is no longer needed/ceases to exist.